Valid as of June 30, 2023

 (a) The student’s name;

-We do require this in order to create a student record, but you can de-identify it, use a nickname, use first name only or use initials only.
+We do require this in order to create a student record, but you can de-identify it, use initials only, use a nickname, or use first name only.

 (b) The name of the student’s parent or other family members;